DataDog/documentation/content/en/tracing/trace_collection/custom_instrumentation/dotnet/otel.md

 To configure OpenTelemetry to use the Datadog trace provider:

-1. Add your desired manual OpenTelemetry instrumentation to your .NET code following the [OpenTelemetry .NET Manual Instrumentation documentation][5]. **Important!** Where those instructions indicate that your code should call the OpenTelemetry SDK, call the Datadog tracing library instead.
+1. Add your desired manual OpenTelemetry instrumentation to your .NET code following the [OpenTelemetry .NET Manual Instrumentation documentation][5]. **Note**: Where those instructions indicate that your code should call the OpenTelemetry SDK, call the Datadog tracing library instead.

-2. Install the Datadog .NET tracing library and enable the tracer for your [.NET Framework service][10] or your [.NET Core (and .NET 5+) service][11]. **Beta:** You can optionally do this with [Single Step APM Instrumentation][13].
+2. Install the Datadog .NET tracing library and enable the tracer for your [.NET Framework service][10] or your [.NET Core (and .NET 5+) service][11]. **Beta**: You can optionally do this with [Single Step APM Instrumentation][13].

 3. Set `DD_TRACE_OTEL_ENABLED` environment variable to `true`.